NucciTheBoss/hpc-workshop/docs/groundwork.md

 # So what will we be doing?

 We are going to be building an HPC cluster with LXD!
 Well... not really.
-We will be building a psuedo-HPC cluster, or as I like to call it, a *micro-HPC cluster*.
-I got the idea for the name from another popular project: [Microstack](https://microstack.run).
+We will be building a pseudo-HPC cluster, or as I like to call it, a *micro-HPC cluster*.
+I got the idea for the name from another popular project at Canonical:
+[Microstack](https://microstack.run).
 True HPC clusters can fill an entire building; ours will just be a few LXD containers on your laptop.

 ## Setting up LXD on your system

-LXD will serve as the undercloud for our HPC cluster.
+LXD will serve as the under-cloud for our HPC cluster.
 If you do not already have LXD installed on your system, use the following command to install the LXD snap package:

 ```text
 $ sudo snap install lxd